-- Conservation areas are governed under the Planning (Listed Buildings and Conservation Areas) Act 1990. - 2.1.2 The National Planning Policy Framework (2021) (NPPF) sets out the overarching requirement for local planning authorities to identify and protect areas of special interest (Section 16). - 2.1.3 Planning Practice Guidance provides further guidance on conserving and enhancing the historic environment.
+2.1.1 Conservation areas are governed under the Planning (Listed Buildings and Conservation Areas) Act 19901.

+- 2.1.2 The National Planning Policy Framework (NPPF) (2019) sets out the overarching requirement for local planning authorities to identify and protect areas of special interest (Section 16). - 2.1.3 Planning Practice Guidance provides further guidance on conserving and enhancing the historic environment. - 2.1.4 The Nuneaton and Bedworth Council Borough Plan sets out the policies for guiding development within the Borough, including that within conservation areas.